 Speaking to Racked last year, Preysman said: “Retail isn’t a space where there’s a lot of information.
 It’s very obfuscated.”
 It is unclear how, exactly, though, Everlane is any different in this respect.
 While Everlane makes praising claims about its factory partners and the working conditions upon which they operate – which certainly sound impressive to a consumer quickly skimming its site – the company does not actually provide any substantive information in support of its claims … at all.

-Making vague and unsubstantiated claims in lieu of providing cold hard facts is a common trend that runs through the Everlane model.
-When asked about wages paid to laborers within its supply chain, Everlane told Project Just, a New York-based non-profit organization devoted to helping consumers shop in a more informed manner: “The workers at each of our factories are paid, on average, a higher wage than their peers.
+Making vague and unsubstantiated claims in lieu of providing verifiable facts appears to be a common trend that runs through the Everlane model.
+When asked about wages paid to laborers within its supply chain, Everlane told Project Just, a New York-based non-profit organization devoted to helping consumers shop in a more informed manner, “The workers at each of our factories are paid, on average, a higher wage than their peers.
 Having said that, we can’t explicitly state how much each worker is compensated due to confidentiality agreements with our manufacturing partners.”